-- 5.6.4 The director has delegated authority to approve for payment items of expenditure not exceeding \$3,000 each.
-The following items of expenditure require explicit approval by the Chair of the Board (or, in his/her absence, the Deputy Chair): - each item of expenditure over \$3,000; - each item of expenditure within a budgetary category that takes the expenditure significantly or materially over the budget for that category as approved by the Board (normally over \$1,000); - international travel and expenses incurred by the director; - expenditure on credit cards; - expenditure on travel cards; - salary and related expenditure related to the director; - reimbursement claims made by the director. - 5.6.5 Other AQA staff have no authority to approve expenditure except as may be delegated in writing by the director from time to time (such as in the director's absence) and consistent with 5.6.2. - 5.6.6 The director's approved expenditure on discretionary items, including travel, accommodation and sustenance, shall be consistent with the Board's overall approach to accountability and public interest as detailed in 5.1.2. - 5.6.7 The director shall not co-approve any payments related to her/his salary and associated payments (for example, superannuation, PAYE) or changes to automatic payments for these items.
-If, for operational reasons, an exception to this is required, an explicit written authorisation for the director to approve a specified payment in which they have a financial interest, by two other authorised AQA bank users is required before the director authorises the payment in question.
-The background to the transaction's approval shall be filed with the records of that transaction.
+- 5.6.4 The director has delegated authority to approve for payment items of expenditure in line with the approved budget.
+The following items of expenditure require explicit approval by the Chair of the Board (or, in his/her absence, the Deputy Chair): - each item of expenditure over \$10,000; - each item of expenditure within a budgetary category that takes the expenditure significantly or materially over the budget for that category as approved by the Board (over \$10,000); - international travel and expenses incurred by the director; - expenditure on credit cards; - expenditure on travel cards; - salary and related expenditure related to the director; - reimbursement claims made by the director. - 5.6.5 Other AQA staff have no authority to approve expenditure except as may be delegated in writing by the director from time to time (such as in the director's absence) and consistent with 5.6.2. - 5.6.6 The director's approved expenditure on discretionary items, including travel, accommodation and sustenance, shall be consistent with the Board's overall approach to accountability and public interest as detailed in 5.1.2. - 5.6.7 PAYE deductions made directly on the myIRD website are an exception to this.
+The director may make these deductions (on payroll advice from UNZ) and the record of making the deductions will be filed.

+The director shall not co-approve any change in salary payments for her/his salary and associated payments (for example, superannuation) or changes to automatic payments for these items.